Christmas Movies Filmed in New York City

 Santa Claus: The Movie (1985)

-A lot of Christmas movies set in New York City show Santa, but only one explains how he came to be.
-In Santa Claus: The Movie viewers learn Santa’s origin story as well as the work drama in the North Pole.
+Many Christmas movies set in New York City feature Santa, but only one explains how he came to be.
+In Santa Claus: The Movie, you can learn about the Big Man’s origin.
+Since it was filmed in 1985, the film has some dated special effects, which could be a turn-off for some folks.

 Dash & Lily